/**

 print(f"Bytes: {list(byte_view)}")

 Byte-level tokenization can represent anything, but sequences become even longer.
-A single emoji becomes 4 tokens.
+Byte-level tokenization splits a single emoji into 4 tokens.

 The Tradeoff